abrameshba/team-formation/README.md

-# team-formation
-team formation algorithms implemented in python
+This repository contains Python implementation of team formation algorithms that were introduced in the last decade